 is a self-owned and not-for-profit institution working for technologically-based progress.
-Numerous testing laboratories supports this effort.
+Numerous testing laboratories support this effort.

 Their role will be to establish a smart energy supply concept and a roadmap towards a fossile free airport.